jordanallen291/Automatic-Foveal-Detection/README.md

 # Organization
 Within this repository, you'll find the mechanical drawings and components used to adapt the traditionally upright clinical Heidelberg Spectralis to a more accesible transverse orientation, suitable for analyzing _ex vivo_ specimens.

-Further, all relevent Python code used to train and test the object detection model and to sample the specimen are included.
+All relevent Python code used to train and test the object detection model and to sample the specimen are included, along with the training data.

 # Future Directions
 This project is ongoing and will continue to be updated periodically with refined code.
-The next big step is to integrate the motors for automatic alignment.
+The next step is to integrate the motors for automatic alignment.